 Conclusion: Blockchain For Identity

 While there is no doubt, KYC and identity management are one of the biggest usecases for the blockchain technology.
-This however, is still in a very nascent stage.
+This, however, is still in a very nascent stage.
 It doesn’t mean it is not useful and will never see the morning light.
-There is still time and before it actually becomes prevalent, much more needs to be done to solve this problem of digital identity problem, a multi-billion dollar problem across the globe.
+There is still time and before it actually becomes prevalent, much more needs to be done to solve this problem of the digital identity problem, a multi-billion dollar problem across the globe.

 That said, there are some issues that the blockchain technology is unable to solve in the space of identity management.